 Pros and Cons of VA Renovation Loans

-VA renovation loans share all the same benefits as a standard VA loan and provide extra funding for needed improvements.
-However, they come with some unique cons given their unique uses.
+VA renovation loans share all the same benefits as standard VA loans and provide extra funding for needed improvements.
+However, they come with some unique cons, given their unique uses.

 Pros